needle-mirror/com.unity.sentis/Documentation~/read-output-async.md

 # Read output from a model asynchronously

-If you want the output tensor data from your model execution in a readable format you can use the [`CompleteOperationsAndDownload`](xref:Unity.Sentis.Tensor.CompleteOperationsAndDownload) method directly.
+If you want the output tensor data from your model execution in a readable format, you can directly use the [`CompleteOperationsAndDownload`](xref:Unity.Sentis.Tensor.CompleteOperationsAndDownload) method.

-However the following might be true when Sentis returns the tensor from `PeekOutput`:
+However, the following might be true when Sentis returns the tensor from `PeekOutput`:
-- Sentis might not have finished calculating the final tensor data, so there's scheduled work remaining.
+- Sentis might not have finished calculating the final tensor data, so there's pending scheduled work.
-- If you using a GPU back end, the calculated tensor data might be on the GPU.
+- If you use a GPU back end, the calculated tensor data might be on the GPU.
 This requires a read back to copy the data to the CPU in a readable format.

 If either of the above are true, `CompleteOperationsAndDownload` blocks the main thread until the steps complete.
 To avoid this, you can follow these steps to use asynchronous readback: